 “Filling my Cup”

-By Kathalinna Zuniga of FIU at Rubell Family Collection, 18 November 2020.
+By Kathalinna Zuniga of FIU at Rubell Museum, 18 November 2020.

 This class along with places such as the Rubell Museum have awakened a side of me that loves art and appreciates the story, beauty, and details behind every artwork.
 I have discovered that this class is what “fills my cup”, what gives me energy, and what I enjoy doing.
 After going to the museum, I was amazed by the art of Yayoi Kusama, Kehinde Wiley, Keith Haring, Anselm Kiefer, Liu Wei among many others.
 I was so intrigued by everything I saw that when the class finished I did some research on the museum because I wanted to learn more about the exhibitions and the artists.